Best camping axes and hatchets 2023: lightweight cutting tools

 Shorter handle than some rivals

-This feels like a sturdy, no-nonsense hatchet and proved itself as such on camp.
+This feels like a sturdy, no-nonsense hatchet and proved itself as such on camp during our tests.
 The broad wedge-shaped bit splits small logs cleanly, without getting stuck.
 It works just as well for chopping sticks and kindling thanks to plenty of head weight and a pronounced palm swell that enables an easy chopping stroke.

 Read our full Husqvarna Hatchet review